TimWolla/policies/feature-proposals.rst

 the voting option with the most votes wins.
 For binary secondary votes the RFC author MAY decide on a higher threshold (up to a 2/3 majority).
-The interpretation of the result of a secondary vote, necessary threshold(s), tie-breakers MUST be defined at the start of the voting period.
+The interpretation of the result of a secondary vote, necessary threshold(s), and tie-breakers MUST be defined at the start of the voting period.

 For procedural reasons, multiple related proposals MAY be combined into one RFC, in which case there MAY be multiple primary votes.
 Combining multiple proposals